Hardwood vs LVP vs Laminate Flooring: A Practical Comparison for NJ Homes

 If budget is the main driver and the space is low risk, laminate can still make sense.

-The best flooring is not about trends.
-It is about matching the material to how you actually live in the space.
+Simple rule: The best flooring isn't about trends.
+It's about matching the material to how you actually live in the space.

 FAQs